The WHY in Business Processes: Discovery of Causal Execution Dependencies: Results

 \subsubsection{Comparative analysis between variants}

-We further delved in this section into demonstrating the value of a comparative investigation of different variants associated with a given process [intermediate] outcome.
-Particularly with the use of the Request-for-Payments BPI benchmark dataset, we delved into the part of the process associated with the post-rejection of a payment request by an administrator, analyzing it starting from the point where a payment request is resubmitted by the employee for approval to the point where it is resubmitted and handled.
+In this section, we further delved into demonstrating the value of a comparative investigation of different variants associated with a given process (intermediate) outcome.
+Using the Request-for-Payment BPI benchmark dataset, we specifically analyzed the part of the process associated with the post-rejection of a payment request by an administrator.
+Our analysis begins at the point where a payment request is resubmitted by the employee for approval and continues to the point where it is resubmitted and handled.

-Employing the IBM Process Mining tool for process discovery on this dataset yields the PDM in Figure~\ref{fig:ibm-pm-payment-request}.
-We highlighted in the PDM the activities that are part of the aforementioned fragment of interest.
-According to this model, following payment rejection by an Admin, it is observable that either the employee rejects the submission and withdraws from the process (reaching the process end), or that the request is resubmitted by the employee.
+Employing the IBM Process Mining tool for process discovery on this dataset yields the \chdeleted[id=del]{PDM}\chadded[id=add]{BP model} in Figure~\ref{fig:ibm-pm-payment-request}.
+We highlighted in the \chdeleted[id=del]{PDM}\chadded[id=add]{BP model} the activities that are part of the aforementioned \chdeleted[id=del]{fragment}\chadded[id=add]{segment} of interest.
+According to this model, following payment rejection by an Admin, it is observable that either the employee rejects the submission and withdraws from the process (reaching the process end), or \chdeleted[id=del]{that} the request is resubmitted by the employee.
 In this latter case, a sequence of approvals takes place, splitting between two major variants.
 One variant consists of 136 cases, in which the chain of approvals includes the process Admin, Budget Owner, and Supervisor.
 A second variant, consisting of 241 cases, skips the approval step by a Budget Owner when the Budget Owner is in fact the same person as the Supervisor.
 Following the approval, the payment request is repeated, and subsequently handled.
-In such circumstances, if there may happen to be any delays with the re-submission of the requests, the immediate activity one may choose to investigate according to the PDM would be the approval-by-the-supervisor activity that precedes it.
+In such circumstances, if there may happen to be any delays with the re-submission of the requests, the immediate activity one may choose to investigate according to the \chdeleted[id=del]{PDM}\chadded[id=add]{BP model} would be the approval-by-the-supervisor activity that precedes it.